Wee Jeck Seng: Political career

 Immediately after his election to the Dewan Rakyat, Parliament in 2008, Wee was appointed as a Deputy Minister of Youth and Sports in the government of prime minister Abdullah Ahmad Badawi.
 He retained his appointment when incoming prime minister Najib Razak reshuffled the ministry in April 2009.
 However, he was dropped from the ministry in June 2010 following MCA leadership elections.

 Wee won and retained his Tanjong Piai parliamentary seat in the 2013 general election but lost his parliamentary seat to Mohamed Farid Md Rafik from the Malaysian United Indigenous Party (BERSATU) of Pakatan Harapan (PH) in the 2018 general election.

 In November 2019, Wee managed to return as an opposition MP for Tanjung Piai after he was chosen by the BN as their candidate again to contest the 2019 Tanjung Piai by-election set-upon by the sudden death of incumbent Mohamed Farid and won the six-cornered polls with a landslide majority of 15,086 votes.

+Chairman of the Keretapi Tanah Melayu Berhad (since 2023)

+According to media reports on 5 May 2023, Wee had been nominated by MCA for the position of Chairman of KTMB to take over Musa Sheikh Fadzir.
+Wee is also the first ever MCA politician to be appointed to an additional position besides the MP after the coalition government led by Prime Minister Anwar Ibrahim took over the administration on 24 November 2022.
+However on 12 May 2023, Minister of Transport Anthony Loke added that he had not learned about the appointment and reminded that it was within the authority of the Ministry of Finance and not his ministry.